-- Develop how prior, similar acts by the responding party are relevant and to what. - Measure the information gathered against the policies alleged to have been violated, applying the standard of proof (analysis). - Depending on your process you may also recommend a finding on whether the policy has been violated, or make the finding. - Allow the parties to accept or reject the finding
+- Develop how prior, similar acts by the responding party are relevant and to what. - Measure the information gathered against the policies alleged to have been violated, applying the standard of proof (analysis). - Depending on your process you may also recommend a finding on whether the policy has been violated. - Allow the parties to accept or reject the finding before moving to a decision-maker or in-person hearing.